 - Enjoy.
 Slice and enjoy!

-- Use other meat: Lamb or turkey are delicious subs for beef!
+- Use other meat: Lamb or turkey is delicious subs for beef!

 - Make it New England-style: Add paprika to the pepper-coriander spice mix for flavor and color.